 - The deposit: You should aim to save up for 20 per cent of the purchase price.
 If you borrow more than that you'll likely end up paying extra costs for lenders mortgage insurance.

-- Stamp duty: The amount of stamp duty (the tax payable on a property purchase) varies based on the state or territory you’re in and the value of the property.
-(You can read about this in our pervious blog here.)
+- Stamp duty: The amount of stamp duty (the tax payable on a property purchase) varies based on the state or territory you're in and the value of the property.
+See our stam duty calculator here.

 - Inspection fees: This includes costs for building reports and pest inspections, the cost of these depend on the size of the property and the level of detail required, but can be a couple hundred dollars.